 Eligibility and Payments:

-Cheap SR22 non owner insurance is available online for most drivers, but if the court orders that an IID (interlock device) be used, you may no longer be eligible.
+Most of the drivers can find a cheap SR22 non owner insurance online, but if the court orders that an IID (interlock device) be used, you may no longer be eligible.
 There may be other cases wherein a driver won’t be eligible but if that’s the case it will be explained by the court.

 It’s important you make payments on time, otherwise you will have to pay some penalties like the following:

 - If payment is missed, your insurance company will report this immediately to the DMV.

 - This can result in immediate suspension of your driver’s license

 - You will have to pay the DMV a fee for license reinstatement